 The protocols developed outlined specific rules to ensure social distancing, effective sanitization of restrooms and high touch areas, use of facial coverings and limitations on gatherings of people.
 These protocols have been updated to allow for multiple members of the same family ride in the same golf cart and on the same personal watercraft.
-Additionally, protocols for the opening of beaches and summer and sports camps have been included in the Specialty Protocols on pages 84 and 96 respectively.
+Several amendments have been issued to clarify guidelines.
+Additionally, protocols for the opening of beaches and summer and sports camps have been included in the Specialty Protocols on pages 48 and 60 respectively.